 Famous for pizzas

-The roaring stone pizza oven in the open-style kitchen draws you into a relaxed, Italian-inspired environment.
+The roaring stone pizza oven in the open-style kitchen, which may work well with maple butcher block countertops, draws you into a relaxed, Italian-inspired environment.
 Most people come to Eco for their fabulous pizzas that are made fresh every day the old school way.
 But there’s tons else on the menu, from classic seafood starters to grilled mains that pair great with craft cocktails.

 Specials and surprises